Takahashi Kentaro Style: Building a Body for Kendo

 ──Does this have to move?

-Takahashi : Well, let's actually try it with a bamboo sword.
+Takahashi"Well, let's actually try it with a bamboo sword.
 Spin it around.
 Okay.
 Something like this.
 Now, put your feet on it and try it.
 Just like normal.
-Front and back are fine.
-Okay.
+Front and back is fine.
+Okay."

-Takahashi : "One thing to note is that when you turn the shinai, make sure that the little finger of your left hand is tightly gripped so that it doesn't come loose.
+Takahashi"One thing to note is that when you turn the shinai, make sure that the little finger of your left hand is tightly gripped so that it doesn't come loose.
 I think it's fine to have the little finger of your left hand grip the shinai in what is commonly known as a shinai grip.
 Let's do it again.
 Okay."

-Takahashi : "Yes, one more time.
+Takahashi"Yes, one more time.
 Raise it.
 Slowly.
 Yes.
 Let's do it again.
-Now, swing it up, from the bottom.
+Yes, swing it up, from the bottom.
 Raise it high, then lower it high.
 Then slowly.
 Yes, raise it.
 Yes, lower it.
 Let's do it again.
-Okay, the last one.
+Okay, that's the last one.
 Don't move your wrist too much.
 Keep your wrist as it is."

 ──Do I not have to shake it?

-Takahashi : Yes.
+Takahashi"Yes.
 You don't have to swing it.
 It's all about balance, so if you put too much force into your right or left hand, the tip of the shinai will inevitably shake.
-Preventing that shaking is about balancing the muscles on both sides.
+Preventing that shaking is what we call balancing the muscles on both sides."

-Takahashi : "This is a kind of training, or rather a practice of the hand.
-It can be the tip of your opponent's sword or anything else, but you aim at a target and spin it around it as quickly as possible without touching it.
-Many top athletes often do this as part of their training."
+Takahashi"This is a form of training, or rather a practice of the hand.
+It can be the tip of your opponent's sword or anything else, but you aim for a target and spin it around it as quickly as possible without touching it.
+This is something that many top athletes often do as part of their training."

-Takahashi : "Just now I was looking at the tip of my sword, so don't look at the tip of your sword, look into your opponent's eyes.
-Here we go.
-1, 2...
-10. 1, 2...
-10."
+Takahashi“You were looking at the tip of your sword just now, so don’t look at the tip of your sword, look your opponent in the eye.
+Here you go.
+One, two…ten.
+One, two…ten.”

-Takahashi : Yes.
-It's not that you can't hit them at all, but it's training in how to use your wrist, or in other words, how to manipulate the bamboo sword in a precise manner.
+Takahashi"Yes.
+It's not that you can't hit it at all, but it's training in how to use your wrist, or in other words, in fine manipulation of the bamboo sword.
 This can gradually be applied, and you can do it while moving.
-For example, you can move in response to your opponent's movement, or you can use it against something that is moving.
+For example, you can move in response to your opponent moving, or you can apply it to something that is moving."

 This time, we were given an explanation about exercises using bamboo swords.